autocrossblog/autocrossblog_astro/src/content/post/2011/2011-05-07-350z-stereo-for-sale-stealthbox-subwoofer.md

 ---
+tags: [ [ 350z, nissan, parts, stereo ] ]
+author: "chris"
 publishDate: 2011-05-07T03:54:25+00:00
-title: "350z Stereo For Sale, Stealthbox Subwoofer"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/350z-stereo-for-sale-stealthbox-subwoofer"
 excerpt: "Selling used car audio equipment: JL Audio speakers, amplifiers, a subwoofer, and a Pioneer head unit.
 All in working order, $950 cash."
-author: chris
-url: '350z-stereo-for-sale-stealthbox-subwoofer'
-tags:  [ 350z, nissan, parts, stereo ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "350z Stereo For Sale, Stealthbox Subwoofer"
 ---

 I took all of this stuff out of my car a few months ago and am just now getting around to selling.